 Decision making is about the future.
 A decision engineer is forward looking.
 When faced with an uncertain future he is comfortable using future-oriented tools like expert assessments, scenarios, and computer-based structural models.

 Engineers know how to exercise judgment when data is not available.
 Decision engineers know how to help other people assign probabilities to uncertain events and overcome cognitive biases.
 In terms of Daniel Kahneman, engineers know how to “slow think.”

 A decision engineer is familiar with two fundamental processes: the Decision Analysis process and the Collaborative Design process.
 The Decision Analysis process is appropriate when the decisions are difficult but there are not many stakeholders involved.
 The Collaborative Design process is useful when the stakes are high and many people are involved.
-The Decision Analysis process is at the core of the Collaborative Design process.
+The Decision Analysis process is the analytical core of the Collaborative Design Process.

 The decision engineer is comfortable using a broad range of tools: decision hierarchies, strategy tables, decision diagrams, structural modeling, sensitivity analysis, probability assessment, and decision trees.